 Christine A. Poon, Chairperson George L. Sing Huda Y. Zoghbi, M.D.
-Number of Meetings Held in 2020 13

-- Evaluate the performance of the Chief Executive Officer and other executive officers of the Company. - Recommend compensation for the Chief Executive Officer for approval by the nonemployee members of the board of directors. - Approve compensation for other executive officers. - Approve the total compensation budget for all Company employees. - · Oversee the Company's compensation and benefit philosophy and programs generally. - Review and approve annually the corporate goals and objectives applicable to the compensation of the Chief Executive Officer and the goals and objectives of the Company's executive compensation programs. - Review and approve the Compensation Discussion and Analysis to be included in the Company's proxy statement. - Prepare an annual report of the Compensation Committee for inclusion in the Company's proxy statement.
+- Evaluate the performance of the Chief Executive Officer and other executive officers of the Company. - Recommend compensation for the Chief Executive Officer for approval by the non-employee members of the board of directors. - Approve compensation for other executive officers. - Approve the total compensation budget for all Company employees. - Oversee the Company's compensation and benefit philosophy and programs generally. - Review and approve annually the corporate goals and objectives applicable to the compensation of the Chief Executive Officer and the goals and objectives of the Company's executive compensation programs. - Review and approve the Compensation Discussion and Analysis to be included in the Company's proxy statement. - Prepare an annual report of the Compensation Committee for inclusion in the Company's proxy statement.